What is OmniLab Transactions

 What participants see

-The receipt challenge appears as its own page.
+The receipt game appears as its own page.
 It can show a header image, title, subtitle, details, the validated amount so far, the pending amount when review is active, and a button to upload a receipt.

 Before the upload starts, OmniLab shows a photo-quality reminder: the image should be clear, sharp, centered on the receipt, and show the merchant name and amount.